 Students with absences will be allowed to make up work assigned during their absences for full credit.
 Students will be given two days to make up work for every day missed, starting with the first day the student returns.
-It is the responsibility of the student and or parent/guardian to get the assignments, complete them and turn them in, and to arrange a time with the teacher to make up any missed tests.
-Incomplete work or failure to do the work in a timely manner may result in a lowering of grades.
+It is the responsibility of the student to get the assignments, complete them and turn them in, and to arrange a time with the teacher to make up any missed tests.
+Incomplete work, or failure to do the work in a timely manner, may result in a lowering of grades.
 Student assigned work must be completed within the time determined by the classroom teacher.
 If the work is not completed, a grade of zero will be recorded in the teacher's record.
-A student has one day per day missed to turn in missed work for equivalent academic credit due to an absence, including out of school suspensions.
 An incomplete or late assignment can be accepted upon review by the teacher and Principal on an individual basis.